brbalazs/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

 The cache bootstrap feature has been removed.
 These properties can no longer be used to enable/configure cache bootstrap:

-`ehcache.bootstrap.cache.loader.enabled`, `ehcache.bootstrap.cache.loader.properties.default`, `ehcache.bootstrap.cache.loader.properties.${specific.cache.name}`.
+- `ehcache.bootstrap.cache.loader.enabled`
+- `ehcache.bootstrap.cache.loader.properties.default`
+- `ehcache.bootstrap.cache.loader.properties.${specific.cache.name}`

 #### Who is affected?